 Bicarbonate and the Great Cycle

-At the top is bicarbonate, as a proton acceptor next to its proton.
+At the top is bicarbonate, a proton acceptor next to its proton.
 It can slowly decompose into CO2 gas and water, and the dissolved CO2 gas can leave into thin air.
 Bicarbonate can be made very rapidly when carbonic acid (lower left) simply gives up its proton.
 Carbonic acid, like bicarbonate, can slowly decompose into CO2 and water.

 But these reactions go both ways.
 CO2 and water can slowly make carbonic acid or bicarbonate.
 Thence the double arrows.

 In the human body, CO2 is made by cells as they metabolize their nutrients to make energy for their work, and removed through the lungs.
 And that removal is regulated, so the dissolved CO2 gas is very constant.
+Furthermore, when needed, an enzyme, carbonic anhydrase, can speed up the processing of carbonic acid into CO2 and the reverse.

 Carbonate itself is not on the figure because it releases its proton only at pH values far above blood or urine, so it is a very minor component.
 Even so, TCO2 includes it.